 For a popular low cost fun and educational activity that is suitable for the whole family, we recommend a visit to the Horizon Kangaroo Sanctuary.
 Located in the Cove Estate - a short 5 minute drive from Agnes Water, the sanctuary is dedicated to the rehabilitation and release of orphaned joeys.
 For nearly 10 years Garry and Denise have dedicated their lives to orphans kangaroos.
 In the Sanctuary kangaroos are free, and most of them have been reintroduced to the wild again.
 Visiting the Sanctuary offers a unique experience to get up close and personal with kangaroos and joeys.

-For $10 per person, the Horizons Kangaroo Sanctuary offer a 'Kangaroo Experience' that starts at 3.30 every day and last approximately 2 hours.
+For $10 per person, the Horizons Kangaroo Sanctuary offers a 'Kangaroo Experience' that starts at 3.30 every day and lasts approximately 2 hours.

 Please phone (07) 4974 7783 for information